yuanqing/single-page-markdown-website/README.md

 ```

-An empty line is required immediately before and after the file path.
+Note that an empty line is required immediately before and after the file path.

-- If the `./` prefix is used, the file path is resolved relative to the current Markdown file.
+- If the `./` prefix is used, then the file path is resolved relative to the current Markdown file.
-- If the `/` prefix is used, the file path is resolved relative to the current working directory (ie. `process.cwd()`).
+- If the `/` prefix is used, then the file path is resolved relative to the current working directory (ie. `process.cwd()`).

-You can also specify a glob to embed multiple files:
+You can also specify a glob to include multiple files:

 ```